Reversibility of granular rotations and translations: Contact dynamics

 \section{Contact dynamics}

 For particles to revert back to their original positions relative to their neighbors without reversal of orientations requires some change in frictional contacts.
 To study the contacts dynamics, we define particles that are within a cutoff distance $r_{c}$ of each other as being likely in contact.
-To capture all likely contacts we chose $r_{c}$ as the distance within which particles have on average 6 contacts per particle, significantly above the isostatic limit for frictional particles\cite{HANIFPOUR:2015:ID747}.
-We have verified that varying $r_{c}$ such that the mean number of contacts per particles is between 4, the isostatic limit for frictional particles, and 6, the jamming point, does not change the quantitative results presented here.
+To capture all likely contacts we chose $r_{c}$ as the distance within which particles have on average 6 contacts per particle.
+We have verified that varying $r_{c}$ such that the mean number of contacts per particles is between 4, the isostatic limit for frictional particles \cite{HANIFPOUR:2015:ID747}, and 6, the jamming point, does not change the quantitative results presented here.

 We define $\chi_{i}^{T}$ as the total number of contacts of an individual particle at time $T$.
-While the translational displacement are weakly correlated with the number of contacts a particle have at the begining of the cycle, the rotational displacement are strongly dependent on this quantity as shown on Figure \ref{fig:contacts_displacement}.
+While the translational displacement are weakly correlated with the number of contacts a particle have at the beginning of the cycle, the rotational displacement are strongly dependent on this quantity as shown on Figure \ref{fig:contacts_displacement}.
 Particles with fever contacts tend to have much bigger end of cycle rotations.
-This sugests that particles that can rotate more freely, are less prone to return to their original positions.
-Note that in frictional contacts the transition between the ``rolling'' and ``slipping'' phases is hysterical.
-This means than even a conservacy of contact points does not guarantee the reversal of rotational motion.
+This suggests that particles that can rotate more freely, are less prone to return to their original positions.
+Note that in frictional contacts the transition between the ``rolling'' and ``slipping'' phases is hysteretical.
+This means than even a conservancy of contact points does not guarantee the reversal of rotational motion.
 Indeed, while we find that both translational and rotational irreversibility are strongly correlated with a gain or loss of a contact (not shown), translations are more affected.